kafka-ops/julie/docs/futures/what-acl-management.rst

 * each principal in the `consumers` list will get `READ` and `DESCRIBE` permissions on each topic.
 In addition `READ` access on every consumer group (by default) or the group specified in the topology.

 * each principal in the `producers` list will get `WRITE` and `DESCRIBE` permissions on each topic.
-In addition if a *transactionId* is specified a WRITE and DESCRIBE ACL is created on the transactionId resource.
+In addition if a *transactionId* is specified, a WRITE and DESCRIBE ACL is created on the *transactionId* resource.
 And if either *transactionId* or *idempotence* is specified for the producer the IDEMPOTENT_WRITE ALLOW acl is created.

 * each principal in the `streams` list will get